CIS565-Fall-2014/Project6-DeferredShader/README.md

 * "Toon" Shading (with basic silhouetting)

-First, I decretized the color based on the diffuse shading.
-Then, I used sobel operator to extra the edge and added a dark color to the edge.
-Finally, combined the reuslts of this two parts.
+First, discretize the color based on the diffuse shading.
+Then, use sobel operator to extra the edge and added a dark color to the edge.
+Finally, combine the results of this two parts.

 ![ScreenShot](https://github.com/liying3/Project6-DeferredShader/blob/master/results/s_tooon.PNG)